VoxaAI/voxa/docs/alexa-event.rst

   .. js:attribute:: AlexaEvent.alexa.deviceAddress

-    When a customer enables your Alexa skill, your skill can obtain the customer's permission to use address data associated with the customer's Alexa device., see :ref:`alexa-device-address`.
+    When a customer enables your Alexa skill, your skill can obtain the customer's permission to use address data associated with the customer's Alexa device, see :ref:`alexa-device-address`.

   .. js:attribute:: AlexaEvent.alexa.deviceSettings